-NISSAN VEHICLE IMMOBILIZER SYSTEM (if so equipped)
+NISSAN VEHICLE IMMOBILIZER SYSTEM

-The NISSAN Vehicle Immobilizer System will not allow the engine to start without the use of the registered key.

-If the engine fails to start using a registered key (for example, when interference is caused by another registered key, an automated toll road device or automatic payment device on the key ring), restart the engine using the following procedures:
+The NISSAN Vehicle Immobilizer system will not allow the engine to start without the use of the registered key.
+If the engine fails to start using a registered key (for example, when interference is caused by another registered key, an automated toll road device or automatic payment device on the key ring), restart the engine using the following procedure:

-- 1. Leave the ignition switch in the ON position for approximately 5 seconds. - Turn the ignition switch to the OFF or LOCK position, and wait approximately 10 seconds. - 3.
+- 1. Leave the ignition switch in the ON position for approximately 5 seconds. - 2.
+Place the ignition switch in the OFF or LOCK position, and wait approximately 10 seconds. - 3.
 Repeat steps 1 and 2. - 4.
 Restart the engine while holding the device (which may have caused the interference) separate from the registered key.